trevordevore/levure/framework/helpers/file_system/README.md

 1. Creates a list of supported files that were passed to the application on the command line.
 2. Sends the `ProcessFiles` message to `app.yml` whenever the operating system requests that your application open a supported file.

 When an application is launched the command line parameters will be checked for files with supported extensions.
-A CR-delimited list of files is stored and will be accessible via the `appFilesToProcessOnOpen()` function.
+A CR-delimited list of files is stored and will be accessible via the `fileSystemFilesToProcessOnOpen()` function.
 You can then check this function in the `OpenApplication` message.
 Here is an example:

 ```
 # app.yml

 command OpenApplication
-  if appFilesToProcessOnOpen() is not empty then
+  if fileSystemFilesToProcessOnOpen() is not empty then
-    ProcessMyFiles appFilesToProcessOnOpen()
+    ProcessMyFiles fileSystemFilesToProcessOnOpen()
   end if
 end OpenApplication
 ```